M.S. in Psychology: Course Descriptions

 This course introduces students to the historical and theoretical bases for the practice of marriage, couple, and family counseling.
 Special attention is given to an overview of foundational systems-oriented theories (Bowenian, Strategic, Structural, etc.), and the impact of issues such as gender, culture, and ethnicity on the family system.
 Students will examine their own assumptions about families and begin to develop increased congruence between their assumptions, philosophical/theological presuppositions, and the various theoretical perspectives on family development, functioning, interaction and intervention.
 (3 credit hrs)

-Group Counseling and Group Work introduces students to a range of theoretical and experiential group counseling structures and strategies involving group development, group processes, and group dynamics in clinical settings.
+Leading and Facilitating Groups introduces students to a range of theoretical and experiential group counseling structures and strategies involving group development, group processes, and group dynamics in clinical settings.
 An in-depth exploration is focused on group formation including recruiting, screening and selecting group members.
 A focus on group developmental theories, group member roles and behaviors, leadership styles, types of groups and professional standards for group leaders prepares students for advanced work in group counseling interventions.
 Students are required to engage in diverse, culturally relevant direct group experiences defined within a small group activity approved by the instructor of the course and to document at least 10 clock hours of group work during this course.
 (3 credit hrs)

 PSY 550 – Helping People Flourish: A Catholic-Christian Approach to Psychology (Core Course)